diesimo-ai/self-driving-car-behavioral-cloning/README.md

 This is because the car has 3 cameras: front left, front right and windshield camera

+**Convolutional Neural Network (CNN) Implementation, Training and Testing**

+The implementation, training and testing of the ConvNet is covered in this [notebook](./notebooks/full-self-driving-car-behavior-cloning.ipynb).

 ## Application

 Behavioral cloning is a type of imitation learning and offers many benefits when it comes to develop autonomous systems: